tyanai/vManager-Plugin-Jenkins/README.md

 information, reports data or even collecting and launching sessions as part of your build process.

+This plugin can also work in a hybrid model - aka, keep your current way of launching sessions using batch, while letting this plugin take over monitoring the session progress, creation of JUnit and summary report.

 ## Features

 -   Free-style job plugin (can perform all vManager API call).